ioBroker/ioBroker.matter/README.md

 ## Changelog
 ### __WORK IN PROGRESS__
 * IMPORTANT: Breaking change!!
 Please decommission ALL devices and do a full factory reset of the adapter Matter storage before installing this version.
 Pair the devices new afterwards.
-* (@Apollon77) Finalizes Devices, Bridges and Controller functionality
+* (@Apollon77) Finalizes Devices, Bridges and Controller functionality with a first set of 11 device types
 * (@Apollon77) Upgrades to new Matter.js version and API (breaks storage structure)
 * (@GermanBluefox) Moved build process of GUI to vite
 * (@GermanBluefox) Added possibility to group devices in the GUI